amethyst/rfcs/README.md

 is somewhat fluid, and to an extent set by the community.
 Some examples might include:

   - A change to a different crate used for physics calculations
-  - Changes to how the editor communications with the engine
+  - Changes to how the editor communicates with the engine
   - Significant protocol changes to the networking library
   - Anything that has the potential to produce a substantial negative impact on users